edwardkeith-io/O-RAN-Project/README.md

-# ORAN-Project
+# ORAN Project
-srsRAN+USRP Research Project for AUT
+A srsRAN+USRP Research Project for Auckland University of Technology